paukstelis/octoprint_deploy/README.md

   * If your printer does not have a serial number (all Creality printers) allow the auto-detection to time-out and it will detect by the USB port you plugged it in to.
   * After adding the first instance, the template instance will be shutdown.
 This is normal.
   * Add as many instances as you have printers, following the instructions.
+  * To add more printers at a later date, or to add cameras to an instance if you did not do that while setting up the printers, simply run the script again (`sudo octoprint_deploy/octoprint_deploy.sh`) and choose the appropriate options.
   * Remember, camera installed with this script are experimental and always will be.
 The script makes some basic assumptions that you may need to change later.
 Cameras suck up quite a bit of USB bandwidth so while it is quite straightforward to run 10 printers with a modest computer, you can't also run 10 cameras.
 * What else can you do?
   * Remove instances